 4. Speaking of twinkle lights, I really feel like they are a wedding staple, no matter your wedding theme.
 Whether you’re enjoying dinner al fresco or trying to find a creative way to add light to a boring hallway, twinkle lights are usually the answer.
 Make sure there’s a place to plug them in before buying, and bring an extension cord just in case.
 And for god’s sake take them home with you and hang them in your backyard (or bedroom, or patio) post-wedding.

 5. Our table arrangements were one of my favorite things from my entire wedding.
 I found a florist on Instagram I was obsessed with, spent months collecting and buying vases, and began madly propagating succulents to complete my vision of a wild, colorful tablescape.
 I planted my succulents in gorgeous teak planters I picked up from a nursery along the PCH - proud to report that all succulents are still alive and thriving in the planters to this day!

 7. We made our wedding favors well in advance of our wedding, which made this task fun and do-able.
 Both my husband and I already love creating things, so we just made extras of the things we already know how to make.
 I made salves and put them in these cute tins and had a friend label them.
 Bennett infused various alcohols (think coffee/cinnamon infused bourbon and fresh herb vodka).
 We didn’t want to gift our traveling friends and family with something they wouldn’t use or want - and they WANTED the booze.

 Like so many things “wedding,” it’s easy to feel like you need certain things.
 I get it, and I felt it, and sometimes I succumbed to it.
-But before you hit that purchase button, make sure to take a step back, involve your partner, and remember that these little things can add up quickly, and if you’re saving for that dream honeymoon, you might want to pass on the chargers.
+But before you hit that purchase button, make sure to take a step back, involve your partner, and remember that these little things can add up quickly, and if you’re saving for that dream honeymoon or your first house, you might want to pass on the chargers.